kubedb/docs/docs/guides/mariadb/scaling/horizontal-scaling/overview/index.md

 # MariaDB Horizontal Scaling

-This guide will give an overview on how KubeDB Enterprise operator scales up or down `MariaDB Cluster`.
+This guide will give an overview on how KubeDB Ops Manager scales up or down `MariaDB Cluster`.

 ## Before You Begin